kren333/worst_case_resource_allocation_final/README.md

 [TODO add the link to the arxiv]

-Note: To run a simplified version of our experiments (5 states, 25 individuals per optimization instance, 10,000 samples per iteration of the Frank-Wolfe algorithm) please switch to the `mini` branch via the following command
+_Note_: To run a simplified version of our experiments (5 states, 25 individuals per optimization instance, 10,000 samples per iteration of the Frank-Wolfe algorithm) please switch to the `mini` branch via the following command

 ```
 git checkout origin/mini